pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/rest-of-the-routes.md

 </details>

-Let's add the functionality to set a PUT request and update our API.
+Add the functionality to set a PUT request and update our API.
 Then we'll have the user return to the show page of the item they updated.

 ```js
 const updateBookmark = () => {